GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/ex1_gsaoiim_offsetsky_api.rst

 The sky frames from the offset-to-sky position will be automatically detected and used for the sky subtraction.

-The master flat will be retrieved automatically from the local calibration database.
+The BPM and the master flat will be retrieved automatically from the local calibration database.

 We use similar commands as before to initiate a new reduction to reduce the science data:

 .. code-block:: python
     :linenos:
-    :lineno-start: 43
+    :lineno-start: 40

     reduce_target = Reduce()
     reduce_target.files.extend(list_of_science_images)